GO FOR THE GREEN

 WHERE: TBD

 Don't toss your unwanted items when you move out!
-Donate them to the Residence Hall Reuse program to help future residents and support the community.
+Donate them to the Food and Recovery Drive to help future residents and support the community.
 We collect room essentials, food, hygiene products and cleaning supplies for others to reuse.
 Remaining items are donated to WWU's WHOLE Pantry, Soap for Hope, and other local nonprofits.

 RESIDENCE HALL COMPOSTING